Somers is a financial services investment company with strong assets and minimal leverage

-Somers Limited (“Somers”) was established in 2012, and is a Bermuda Stock Exchange listed financial services investment holding company, with investments principally in the UK, Bermuda, and Australia.
-The Company’s core investments are primarily in the banking, asset financing, and wealth management sectors.
-Somers has shareholders’ funds of approximately US $400 million, and it invests in listed and unlisted companies, with both minority and controlling shareholdings.
+Somers Limited (“Somers”) was established in 2012 and is listed on the Mezzanine Market of the Bermuda Stock Exchange as a financial services investment holding company, with investments principally in Australia, Bermuda and the United Kingdom.
+Somers' core investments are primarily in the banking, asset financing, fintech and wealth management sectors.
+Somers has shareholders’ funds as at 31 March 2023 of approximately £282 million, and it invests in listed and unlisted companies, with both minority and controlling shareholdings.

-Somers is managed by ICM Limited (“ICM”), a Bermuda based global fund manager and corporate finance adviser which manages over $20 billion in funds, directly and indirectly, in a range of mandates.
+Somers is managed by ICM Limited (“ICM”), a Bermuda based global fund manager and corporate finance adviser which currently manages approximately US$1.7 billion in funds directly, and is responsible indirectly for a further US$21.5 billion of assets in subsidiary investments (as at 30 September, 2023).
 ICM is a long term investor that focuses on having a deep understanding of the business fundamentals of each investment and its environment versus its economic value.

 Somers’ investment objective is to provide long-term total return to its shareholders.
-To date we have invested in banking, wealth management and asset financing, and are focused on developed markets.
+To date we have invested in banking, wealth management, fintech and asset financing, and are focused on developed markets.

 Somers is a mid to long-term investor with low levels of leverage; therefore, the level of new investments made by Somers is expected to correlate with new capital growth.
 Somers’ primary objective is to deliver superior per share total return through both capital and income, which in turn can be expected to be reflected in share price growth.
 To achieve this, Somers seeks to invest in undervalued companies within the financial services sector and has the flexibility to make investments in a range of financial-related sectors and markets.
 Somers will identify and invest in opportunities where the underlying value is not reflected in the market or purchase price.
 The perceived undervaluation may arise from a variance of factors including the limited number of potential buyers, the paucity of bank lending to smaller financial services companies and the abundant supply of financial services companies for sale as banks continue to deleverage in response to the global credit crisis.